Tag: Fort Polk

 January 22, 2023

-CEMML Provides Red-Cockaded Woodpecker Conservation Expertise in Louisiana
+CEMML provides Red-Cockaded Woodpecker conservation expertise in Louisiana

 CEMML Biologists at Fort Polk, Louisiana, are using banding efforts and the installation of artificial nesting cavities to help ensure the survival of the Red-Cockaded Woodpecker, an endangered species under the U.S. Federal Government’s Endangered Species Act.